TRI-Actions/web-app-infra/README.md

 ```

 If no IAM role is set, it will use whatever is set by default.
 SSM_private keys can have multiple key locations separated by a comma.
+Private keys are keys used to verify github repo retrieval.
 SSM_pat can only use one personal access token location.
+PAT is used to verify github retrieval.

-All variables can be omitted or used
+All variables can be omitted or used as needed.

-## How to use:
+## How to use in Github Actions Workflow:

 ```
 jobs: